Living with EoE

 Swallowed Topical Steroids

 In EoE, topical steroids are swallowed to act directly on the esophagus to help dampen inflammation.
-Topical swallowed corticosteroids are not FDA approved to treat EoE.

 Esophageal Dilation